Reibnitz/Fakezapp/README.md

 # Fakezapp
-This is an ASP.NET Core API was developed in class to practice GraphQL tools for queries, mutations, and subscriptions.
+This is an ASP.NET Core API developed in class to practice GraphQL tools for queries, mutations, and subscriptions.